Covid-19 Delta outbreak: 80 new community cases as Auckland border opens at midnight - NZ Herald

 There are 80 new cases of Covid-19 in the community today as Aucklanders prepare to leave the city from tonight after being restricted for four months.

-Meanwhile, several members of a flight crew have been identified as close contacts of a Omicron variant case in Australia.
+Meanwhile, several members of a flight crew have been identified as close contacts of an Omicron variant case in Australia.

 The crew members arrived in New Zealand last night and are in an MIQ facility, as per standard international air crew arrival procedure.

-There are 51 cases in Auckland, 21 in the Waikato, 7 in Bay of Plenty and 1 in Lakes.
+There are 51 cases in Auckland, 21 in Waikato, seven in Bay of Plenty and one in Lakes.

 Of those in hospital, 12 are in North Shore, 20 in Auckland, 26 in Middlemore, two in Waikato and two in Tauranga.